SciML/NeuralLyapunov.jl/docs/src/man/structure.md

-# Structuring a neural Lyapunov function
+# Structuring a Neural Lyapunov function

 Three simple neural Lyapunov function structures are provided, but users can always specify a custom structure using the [`NeuralLyapunovStructure`](@ref) struct.